| Microwaves & RF August 1999

 the DC bias feeds in such a way as to enhance stability above and below the

+operating frequency.
 This completes the initial RF portion of the design.
 The MicroLINC

 "Transmission Lines" tool can be used to generate the physical